Battle Dress Uniform: Initial proposal and early use

 Criticism from some United States Congress members and negative feedback from soldiers prompted the Army to evaluate at least nine modifications to the BDU, including those determining its fit, accessibility, and appearance, such as redesigned pockets and smaller collars.

 U.S. Marine Corps

-Originally, no nametapes were worn with the USMC's BDUs, which was officially referred to by the USMC as a "camouflage utility uniform" (CCU) during its usage.
+Originally, no nametapes were worn with the USMC's BDUs, which was officially referred to by the USMC as a "camouflage utility uniform" (CUU) during its usage.
 However, in October 1991, the USMC began the wearing of nametapes on their BDUs (and DCUs and DBDUs) in order to comply with NATO Standardization Agreement (STANAG), becoming mandatory by 1 October 1992.